gregorygmwhite/rss_searcher/README.md

 array_of_links = searcher.get_links_of_interest(rss_feeds, keywords, match_level, minimum_publish_date)
 ```
 ####rss_feeds:
-Can be a path to a file of line separated urls to rss feeds or an array of urls to rss feeds
+Can be a path to a file of line separated urls to rss feeds or an array of urls to rss feeds.

 ####keywords:
-Can be a path to a file of line separated keywords or an array of keywords
+Can be a path to a file of line separated keywords or an array of keywords.

 ####match_level:
+#####"ONE_OR_MORE":
-"ONE_OR_MORE": One or more keywords must be found in the feed to be declared of interest.
+One or more keywords must be found in the feed to be declared of interest.
+#####"ALL":
-"ALL": all keywords must be found in a feed to be declared of interest.
+all keywords must be found in a feed to be declared of interest.
+#####An Integer between 1-100
-Or an integer between 1-100 denoting the percentage of keywords that must be found in the feed to declare it of interest
+denoting the percentage of keywords that must be found in the feed to declare it of interest

 ####minimum_publish_date
 A ruby date denoting the last date an article can be published before it is considered not of interest